briandipalma/flux-for-components/README.md

 were appealing but the exact mechanics we wanted to tweak.

 The change we made to the pattern was to make the actors of the system class instances.
-In the example Flux applications the Stores, ActionCreators and Dispatchers are all Singletons.
+In the example Flux applications the Stores, ActionCreators and Dispatchers are all singletons.
 This is fine if you only have one instance of a component (let's say a shopping cart).
 With one component instance you don't need multiple instances of its ActionCreators or Stores.